 If we go further east still, we have more regions with strong economic growth.
 Here we are taking of East Asia and Southeast Asia.
 East Asia is by any measure the internode of the 21st century energy world, connecting the east to the west in terms of energy inflows and outflows.
 It is strategically situated – and – through the Baring Strait – located between the European peninsula and North America.
 This allows East Asian nations to interact with the hubs of global commerce, Europe and America.
 In the west, East Asia is connected to Europe by land.
 As we will see, that makes all the difference.
 In the east, East Asia is connected to America by the Pacific Ocean.
 The western part is well-suited for transcontinental rail (but trains do require an electricity network to operate on) and in the east cargo vessels cross the Pacific Ocean to deliver valuable goods to the Americas.

 So we have two differing strategies on how to manage global trade in the northern hemisphere: One strategy is to connect the supercontinent by rail and in order to grow networks of prosperity and wealth across this huge land area.
 This will be of great importance to Western China (which may become an important point of communication, transmission of ideas, goods and services like in the past).
 Another strategy is to move cargo across the Pacific Ocean.
 The western strategic orientation allows high-end consumer goods to be transported between Europe and East Asia, which may justify the overall costs of electrification of this huge land area so as to urbanize entire regions along the Silk Road, through rail transport and for energy consumption across the plains.
 The sea routes across the Pacific Ocean are well-suited to deliver bulk commodities from and to the U.S., and for high-end products and manufacture.
-Both strategies will form a cohesive whole and in my estimation are the corner stone which will place East Asia at the center of the energy world.
+Both strategies will form a cohesive whole and in my estimation are the corner stone which will place East Asia and China at the center of the energy world.

 Based on this analysis, we can see that two major trends are underway.
 Let us go back in history.
 Dry bulk commodities have been carried across the Pacific and Indian Ocean for a long time.
 Ships might get even bigger, but there is a limit how big they can get.
 There is also a limit on their maneuverability when they are entering harbor and once goods have been delivered, on how to redistribute them effectively.
 If we assume all of that is the case, then rail networks should become much more interesting for logistics and transport companies in Western Europe for the delivery of high-end commodities and of high-value, high-end products such as automobile components which can be build in Eastern Europe and then be reassembled in East Asia.
 Railway networks should become more enticing for logistics providers in Central and Eastern European countries.